 Packers PCI Leaders:

-So far the Packers have had four PCIs awarded this year.
 The first two both went to second year pass rusher Rashan Gary.
-In the first and second week of the season Gary greatly impacted the quarterback on a pass that was subsequently intercepted.
+In Week 1 and Week 2 of the 2020 season Gary greatly impacted the quarterback on a pass that was subsequently intercepted.

 In Week 9 Preston Smith came through with a prototypical PCI on Raven Greene’s interception.
 You can watch the highlight here; it’s so obvious that Smith made that play happen, Greene was just the beneficiary.
 And that’s the point, right?
 Greene gets the big reward on the stat sheet, while Preston doesn’t get any credit — until now, that is.